dromara/fast-request/docs/en/guide/buy.md

 Click **help->Register Plugins...->Add New License**

-Log in your jetbrains account
+Log in to your JetBrains account.

 ![](/img/buy/step5.png)